The Bankrate promise

 You may also be able to get funds the same day your loan is approved.
 And LightStream gives you the option to choose a date in the future to receive the loan proceeds.

-SoFi is another fee-free lending option to take out a $100,000 personal loan.
+SoFi is an optional fees lending choice to take out a $100,000 personal loan.
 Borrowers can choose from several loan terms and access various educational resources to help improve their overall financial health.

 You can also add a co-signer to your loan application to strengthen your approval odds.
 And unemployment protection is available to cover you if you lose your job and cannot make timely loan payments.